Account Authority | Giving someone access to your accounts - NAB

-What is an Account Authority
+What is Account Authority

 An Account Authority allows you to appoint someone as an 'authorised person(s)' to access and operate your NAB account.
 For example, in person at our branches, over the phone, or via NAB Internet Banking or Telephone Banking.

-Transact only
+Transact Authority

 Setting up Account Authorities